2020 Serbian local elections: Zrenjanin

 Results of the election for the City Assembly of Zrenjanin:

 Simo Salapura of the Progressive Party was selected as mayor after the election.
-One of the members elected on the Socialist list was Dubravka Kralj, who was also elected to the national assembly in the concurrent parliamentary election.
+Dubravka Kralj was elected from the second position on the Socialist Party's list; she was also elected to the national assembly in the concurrent parliamentary election.

 Nova Crnja

 Results of the election for the Municipal Assembly of Nova Crnja:

 Incumbent mayor Vladimir Brakus of the Progressive Party was confirmed for another term in office after the election.

+Attila Juhász was elected from the lead position on the VMSZ list.
+He resigned from the local assembly on 21 August 2020.

 Novi Bečej

 Results of the election for the Municipal Assembly of Novi Bečej:

+Incumbent mayor Saša Maksimović of the Progressive Party was confirmed for another term in office after the election.

+Ivica Milankov of the Movement of Socialists was elected from the fourth position on the Progressive Party's list.

 Sečanj

 Results of the election for the Municipal Assembly of Sečanj:

 Incumbent mayor Predrag Rađenović of the Progressive Party was confirmed for another term in office after the election.
-It was noted on 1 January 2022 that he had resigned from the position.
+He resigned from the position on 1 January 2022.
 Miomira Milošević of the Progressives was appointed leader of a provisional authority pending new elections in 2022.